 AP Film Writer

-“Everest,” a Universal Pictures release, is rated PG-13 by the Motion Picture Association of America for “intense peril and disturbing images.”
-Running time: 121 minutes.
+“The Walk,” a Sony Pictures Entertainment release, is rated PG by the Motion Picture Association of America for “thematic elements involving perilous situations, and for some nudity, language, brief drug references and smoking.”
+Running time: 123 minutes.
 Two and a half stars out of four.